 There are two paths to elementary school admissions.

-Submit a kindergarten application online, by phone, or in person at a Family Welcome Center—find locations and hours:
+- Kindergarten During the application period, submit a kindergarten application online, by phone, or in person at a Family Welcome Center.

-Children applying to kindergarten can also test to apply to Gifted & Talented (G&T) programs.
+- Gifted & Talented Children applying to kindergarten can also test to apply to Gifted & Talented (G&T) programs.
 The registration period to schedule the test for the 2019-2020 school year has closed.
-Learn more:

 There are two types of schools that you can add to your kindergarten application.